openenclave/openenclave/tcps/docs/GettingStarted.md

 * $(OESdkDir)tcps\include\optee
 * $(OESdkDir)tcps\include\optee\Untrusted

+To allow the OP-TEE TA to use stdio APIs, the EXE should link with **oestdio\_host.lib**.
+See the helloworld sample for an example.

-To allow the OP-TEE TA to use socket APIs, the EXE should link with **oesocket_host.lib**.
+To allow the OP-TEE TA to use socket APIs, the EXE should link with **oesocket\_host.lib**.
 See the sockets sample for an example.

 ## Open Enclave APIs